Want to hold a traditional tea party but not sure what to do? Find the food, decor and (of course) tea that you’ll need to make it a success.

-Scones with clotted cream* are a must for a British tea.
+Scones with clotted cream* and jam are a must for a British tea.

 You can buy them, but they are actually pretty easy to make yourself.
 If you’re looking for a recipe, my Aunt Mary’s scone recipe is the best I’ve ever tasted!

-If you’ve never had clotted cream, it’s kind of like a mix between whipped cream and butter…and it is absolutely to-die-for on scones!
+If you’ve never had clotted cream, it’s kind of like a mix between whipped cream and butter…and it is absolutely delicious on scones!

-For a less traditional option, try this maple pecan scones recipe.
+For a less traditional option, try these maple pecan scones.

 It comes with a cinnamon butter recipe that is almost as good as clotted cream.

-If you are doing a buffet, make sure to leave some space on the table for people to put down their plates so that they can add the clotted cream* and jam to their scones.
+In any case, if you are doing a buffet, make sure to leave some space on the table for people to put down their plates so that they can add whatever toppings they want to their scones.